miguelmartin75/anax/README.md

 Entity entity2 = entity1;
 ```

 There is no problem with that.
-To destroy/kill an entity, you can either call `World::killEntity` or `Entity::kill`.
-Once you have killed an entity, other copies of your entity handles will automatically be invalidated and will not be of use. e.g.
+To destroy/kill an entity, you can either call `World::killEntity` or `Entity::kill`. e.g.

 ```c++
 Entity entity = world.createEntity();